-In interpreting and applying the information detailed within this practice kit, you must be aware of and reflect on the interrelation of the elements of the child placement principle.
+In interpreting and applying the information detailed within this practice kit, you must be aware of and reflect on the interrelation of the five elements of the Aboriginal and Torres Strait Islander child placement principle.
 For example, the partnership and participation elements both relate to self-determination through the participation of children, families and community representatives.

-All practitioners are expected to make ‘active efforts’ that are purposeful, thorough and timely.
+All practitioners are expected to demonstrate active efforts that are purposeful, thorough, active and timely.
 This is supported by legislation and policy.

 Active efforts can encompass a variety of strategies to ensure Aboriginal and Torres Strait Islander children’s connection to family, culture, community and country is maintained.